ahandsomeChineseboy/inet/tutorials/queueing/doc/MarkovClassifier.rst

 Markov Chain Based Classifier
 =============================

-In this step, packets are periodically (randomly) collected by two active sinks (:ned:`ActivePacketSink`).
+In this step, packets are at random intervals collected by two active sinks (:ned:`ActivePacketSink`).
 One sink collects packets with a slower rate while the other sink uses a faster rate.
 The two packet sinks are combined using a Markov chain (:ned:`MarkovClassifier`) with random transition matrix and random wait intervals.
 The packets are